carpentries/carpentries.org-archive/_posts/2020/05/2020-15-29-south-africa-online-workshop.md

 - Breakout rooms for support
 - Screen setup: if the learner did not have access to a second screen, to arrange your screen to see Zoom and application together
 - A lot of interrupting - Since the instructor was not able to see the chat, hands raised or red/green stickies most of the time.
 - Technical instructor (certified Carpentries Instructor) running the Zoom room.
-See below for screen setup, tablet allowed learner views to ensure all was running smoothly.
+A tablet allowed the technical instructor to have a 'learner' view.

 ![]({{ site.urlimg }}/blog/2020/05/south-african-online-workshop.png)